facebook/zstd/zstd_compression_format.md

 To decode an FSE bitstream, it is necessary to know its compressed size.
 Compressed size is provided by `headerByte`.
-It's also necessary to know its maximum decompressed size, which is `255`, since literal values span from `0` to `255`, and last symbol value is not represented.
+It's also necessary to know its _maximum possible_ decompressed size, which is `255`, since literal values span from `0` to `255`, and last symbol value is not represented.

 An FSE bitstream starts by a header, describing probabilities distribution.
 It will create a Decoding Table.
 Table must be pre-allocated, which requires to support a maximum accuracy.
-For a list of huffman weights, recommended maximum is 7 bits.
+For a list of huffman weights, maximum accuracy is 7 bits.

 FSE header is [described in relevant chapter](#fse-distribution-table--condensed-format), and so is [FSE bitstream](#bitstream).
 The main difference is that Huffman header compression uses 2 states, which share the same FSE distribution table.
-Bitstream contains only FSE symbols, there are no interleaved "raw bitfields".
+Bitstream contains only FSE symbols (no interleaved "raw bitfields").
 The number of symbols to decode is discovered by tracking bitStream overflow condition.
 When both states have overflowed the bitstream, end is reached.